-Departmental Business Office or Business Support Unit (Preparer and/or Approver)
+Departmental Business Office or Business Support Unit or Lead Administrator

-- Provides PIs with Account Holder Reports and assists PIs in reviewing those reports, preferably on a monthly basis.
+- Provides PIs with the Portfolio Reports and assists PIs in reviewing those reports, preferably on a monthly basis.

-- Ensures that cost transfers requested by PIs are performed promptly and have complete justifications.
+- Ensures that cost transfers requested by PIs are executed promptly and include a complete justification and required documentation.

 - Advises PIs about University policies and procedures, sponsor policies and procedures, and regulations regarding cost transfers.

-- Verifies that the Preparer and Department Approver is not the same individual.
+- Ensures that the Initiator and Department Approver is not the same individual.

-- Ensures retention of complete documentation for cost transfers by reviewing and verifying attachments are properly loaded into the Oracle system.
+- Ensures retention of complete documentation for cost transfers by reviewing and verifying attachments are properly loaded into the Workday system.